wilsonvargas/SendBird-Xamarin/README.md

 # [SendBird](https://sendbird.com) Xamarin Sample UI

+This sample UI project is no longer maintained and based on old SendBird SDK.

+Please check out our new version of SDK here.
+[SendBird SDK]("https://github.com/smilefam/SendBird-SDK-dotNET")

 ## Introduction

 [SendBird](https://sendbird.com) provides the chat API and SDK for your app enabling real-time communication among your users.